NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 ### Organisation-level settings

 - All users must have MFA enabled.
-- Baseline visibility for private repositories must be `No Permission`.
+- [Baseline visibility](baseline-visibility.md) for private repositories must be `No Permission`.
 - Ability to change repository view from private to public must be reserved to admins only.

 ### Repository-specific settings

 - In line with the [Service Manual](https://service-manual.nhs.uk/service-standard/12-make-new-source-code-open), new repositories should be public by default, unless there is good reason not to - this avoids costly rework to secure private information further down the line.
 - Private repositories must disable forking.
-- There must be no outside collaborators in private repositories.
+- Outside collaborators in private repositories must be there for a specific purpose (e.g. security testers) and their need for access must be regularly reviewed.
 - Enable abuse reporting by <!-- markdown-link-check-disable -->[accepting content reports](https://docs.github.com/en/communities/moderating-comments-and-conversations/managing-how-contributors-report-abuse-in-your-organizations-repository)<!-- markdown-link-check-enable -->

 ### Teams setup

-Because of baseline visibility configurations, you must setup GitHub teams in order to provide team members access to repositories.
+Because of baseline visibility configurations, you must setup GitHub teams in order to provide team members appropriate access to repositories.
 The minimum recommended setup is as follows:

 - Create one team with the name of your product (e.g. `Engineering Quality Framework`).
 Add all required members to this team.
 - Create one child team within the team, for admins only (e.g. `Engineering Quality Framework Admins`).
 Add admins only to this team.